danmanstx/pfe/README.md

 ## Roadmap

-* Add more plpgsql Snippets for better autocompletion.
+* Add more plpgsql snippets for better autocompletion.
 * Add ability to save recently used databases.
 * Add linux/Windows Traveling Ruby Packages.
 * Creation of atom plugin because sublime's future is uncertain.